California school shooting suspect described as quiet, smart

-The boy was taken to a hospital Thursday morning after shooting five other students and then himself in the head, according to authorities, who have not publicly identified him.
-It was his 16th birthday.
+The attacker shot five students, seemingly at random, and then shot himself in the head around 7:30 a.m.
+Thursday, his 16th birthday, authorities said.
+Two students died, and the gunman was gravely wounded.

-The Associated Press determined the gunman’s identity based on property records for his home, which police said was searched after the shootings, and interviews with three friends.
+Police have not publicly identified the shooter because he’s a minor.
+The Associated Press determined his identity based on property records for his home, which police said was searched after the shooting, and interviews with three of his friends.

-The boy lived with his mother in Santa Clarita, a Los Angeles suburb of about 210,000 known for good schools, safe streets and relatively affordable housing.
+The boy lived with his mother in a modest home on a leafy street in Santa Clarita, a Los Angeles suburb of about 210,000 people known for good schools, safe streets and relatively affordable housing.

+His father died two years ago.
+Two years before that, the father had been arrested amid a domestic dispute with the boy’s mother.

-“A quiet, to-himself kid,” said Ryan McCracken, a next-door neighbor who though several years older would play with the boy growing up, including in a backyard tree house.
+“A quiet, to-himself kid,” said Ryan McCracken, a 20-year-old next-door neighbor.
+When McCracken was younger, he said they played together, sometimes in boy’s backyard tree house.
 “You wouldn’t expect anything like that from him.”

+Police said they had yet to determine a motive and any relationship between the gunman and the victims.
+Authorities said they have no indication the boy was acting on behalf of any group or ideology.

+They confirmed a message — “Saugus, have fun at school tomorrow” — was posted to the Instagram account believed to belong to the suspect before the shooting and were trying to determine its relevance and whether someone else with access to the account might have written it.

+The account provided little insight about him.
+It mainly featured goofy clips, some with people crashing bicycles or failing to land stunts.

 Brooke Risley, a junior at Saugus High, said she had known the boy since elementary school and saw him Wednesday in engineering class.
-They were paired on engineering projects during the last school year and he came to her house to work on them.
+Last year, they were paired on engineering projects and sometimes he came to her house.

 Risley described the boy as somewhat introverted, though open with his close friends, and “naturally smart.”
 She said he wasn’t bullied, had a girlfriend and had been an active member of a local Boy Scout troop.

-Results posted online from school track meets last spring show he was an unexceptional middle- and long-distance runner.
-His GPA landed him on the honor roll during fall of eight grade, according to online school records, though he did not appear on the published honor roll last year.
+Results posted online from school track meets last spring show the boy was an unexceptional middle- and long-distance runner.
+His GPA landed him on the honor roll in the fall of eighth grade, according to online school records.

 Joe Fitzpatrick, a senior who helped the teacher in the boy’s physics class, called him a “good, quiet kid” who didn’t miss assignments and did well on tests.